 Not only does it allows you to mark the desired behaviour with perfect timing but it is also a unique sound that cannot be confused with other sound that the dog may hear.
 The sound that the clicker makes is neutral and therefore does not give away any frustration or over-excitement in your voice that could be distracting.

 Some people find the logistics of using a clicker difficult but this does improve with practice.
 The main disadvantage is that it does not convey positive emotion in the same way that a “Good boy!” can.

 Are you going to make me use a clicker to train my dog?

 Some trainers do actually insist on this!
 I take a pragmatic view to all my training.
-A clicker can be a very useful tool, especially for advanced or complex behaviours, but it is not necessary.
+A clicker can be a very useful tool, especially for training complex behaviours or for Trick Training.
 Clicker training is like Marmite: Some people love it and some hate it.
 The choice is yours.

 Where do I start?